 10.4.3.
 Manual testing after any significant changes

-11. Security Weakness, Events, and Incidents
+11. Security Awareness, Vulnerabilities, Weaknesses, Events, and Incidents Policy

-12. Auditing and Assessments
+12. Audit and Assessments Policy

 12.2. iCIMS will maintain ISO 27001 certification, or equivalent, ensuring that iCIMS information security management system (ISMS) continues to perform in alignment with the standard.